 Ways to save: Save 10 percent on Big Bus tours when you book online.
-The Blue & Gold ferry offers seniors a $7 discount.
+The Blue & Gold Fleet offers older adults a $5 discount.

 While it’s justifiably famed for its hills, San Francisco is a wonderful walking town, with a pedestrian-friendly patchwork of distinctive neighborhoods.
-To savor the city’s spirit, choose one of these — North Beach, say, or Cow Hollow, Fillmore Street, Chinatown, the Mission, Japantown, Chestnut Street — and simply wander.
+To savor the city’s spirit, choose one of these — North Beach, say, or Union Street, Fillmore Street, Chinatown, the Mission, Japantown, Chestnut Street — and simply wander.
 You’ll find all kinds of singularly San Franciscan treasures, from exquisite, closet-sized vintage clothing shops and artisanal jewelry makers to blackboard-menu eateries and art gallery cafes.
-Strike up a conversation with the locals tapping on laptops over lattes, or ask the jeweler what she loves about the City by the Bay.
-You’ll find that San Franciscans are united by a fierce love for this special place.
+Strike up a conversation with the locals tapping on laptops over lattes or ask the jeweler what she loves about the City by the Bay.
+You’ll find that San Franciscans are united by a fierce love for their hometown.

 San Francisco packs a plethora of green and glorious parks into its compact 47 square miles.
-Golden Gate Park is a 1,017-acre walker’s paradise, housing the elegant Japanese Tea Garden (free before 10 a.m. on Monday, Wednesday and Friday), the steamy Conservatory of Flowers, and the primeval Buffalo Paddock, a grassy home where the buffalo — well, actually, bison — still roam.
+Golden Gate Park is a 1,017-acre walker’s paradise, housing the elegant Japanese Tea Garden (free before 10 a.m. on Monday, Wednesday and Friday), the steamy Conservatory of Flowers, and the tranquil and flower-filled Shakespeare Garden.
 The delightful diversity of San Francisco is on full display at Mission Dolores Park, where all ages and ethnicities gather to spread blankets on the grass, throw Frisbees in the air, and sigh at the sight of the heart-plucking skyline.
-Locals flock to Grandview Park, a one-acre aerie in the Sunset District that features spectacular 360-degree views of the Golden Gate Bridge, the Pacific Ocean and the city surrounds.

 Maybe it’s the dramatic setting on the edge of the continent, or maybe it’s the intoxicating allure of instant wealth — from the 1849 gold miners to the 2018 tech disrupters — but for whatever reason, San Francisco has long embraced drama.
 The city’s first theater, the California Theatre, opened in 1869.
 San Francisco today hosts a cornucopia of live performances: traditional to avant-garde theater and dance, opera, music from classical to jazz to rock to hip-hop, lectures, improv, stand-up and more.